pujols/OSU_CSE_5523_2022AU/HW_1_programming_set/HW_1_programming/Readme.md

 You have two parts to implement in `Regression.py`:

 * The function `def linear_regression(X, Y)`: please go to the function and read the input format, output format, and the instructions carefully.
 You can assume that the actual inputs will follow the input format, and your goal is to generate the required numpy arrays (`w` and `b`), the weights and bias of linear regression.
 Please make sure that your results follow the required numpy array shapes.
 You are to implement your code between `### Your job 1 starts here ###` and `### Your job 1 ends here ###`.
-Note that, `1` has not been appended into `X`.
+Please note that `1` has not been appended into `X`.
+1. If you want to apply the closed-form solution directly, you have to append `1` into your data `X` (for every column).
 You are free to create more space between those two lines: we include them just to explicitly tell you where you are going to implement them.

 * The decision of which polynomial degree to use via the validation process: please go to `def main(args)`.
 You are to implement your code between `### Your job 2 starts here ###` and and `### Your job 2 ends here ###`.
 You will see some instructions there.
 You are free to create more space between those two lines: we include them just to explicitly tell you where you are going to implement them.